Alaina Brenick

 - The intergroup stereotypes and attitudes of adolescents and children, especially those living in areas of high conflict or identifying as a member of a group in conflict

-- Social and moral reasoning regarding intergroup exclusion, discrimination, bullying, and victimization
+- Social and moral reasoning regarding intergroup inequity, social

 - Immigration and the changing conceptions of self and other identity and their role in intergroup dynamics

-- The influence of group norms and prototypes in the development of adolescent intergroup attitudes and stereotypes
+- The influence of group norms and social climate in the development of adolescent intergroup attitudes and stereotypes, and experiences of inequity and discrimination

 - The role of the media in promoting or eliminating stereotypes